Oysters With Tarragon

 What You Do

 Start by making the castrique.
-Basically this is a tarragon and shallot flavoured liquid with a some acidity that replaced the water in the Kimizu.
+Basically this is a tarragon and shallot flavoured liquid with some acidity that replaces the water in the Kimizu.
 Same difference between Hollandaise and Béarnaise.
 Thinly chop the shallot.
 Combine the vinegar, shallot, white wine, peppercorns and tarragon in a small pan and slowly reduce the liquid until you have four tablespoons of castrique.
 Check the acidity.
 If needed add an extra table spoon of rice vinegar or an extra tablespoon of water and reduce again.
 Pass through a sieve, let cool and set aside.

 Whisk the two egg yolks, add the castrique and whisk some more.
 Now transfer to the microwave and give it let’s say 10 seconds of 30%.
 Remove from oven and whisk well.
 Repeat.
 You will now feel the consistency changing.
 If not, don’t worry, just repeat the step.
 After 2 or 3 steps of 10 seconds, move to steps of 5 seconds on 30% power.
 Whisk, whisk again and feel free to find your own way.
 When the sauce is ready take it out of the microwave, continue whisking gently and (optional) cool slightly in a water bath.